Real Estate

 Health Canada Lead in Drinking Water Categories

-1. Canadian Maximum Acceptable Concentrations MAC
+1. Canadian Maximum Acceptable Concentrations (MAC)

 However, if water test results exceed the MAC, corrective actions should be taken to remove any potential for increased health risk.